 3: Apply directly to surfaces

-Apply the shoe goo to the part of your shoe (or other surface) that needs repaired.
+Apply the shoe goo to the part of your shoe (or another surface) that needs to be repaired.

 To fix a sole or heel that’s coming apart: